jgifford82/phase-1-project/README.md

 ## Free API used: https://www.dnd5eapi.co/api/spells/
-- When users search for a spell, a fetch request pulls data from the API, then displays spell names and clickable links for each result.
+- When users search for a spell, a fetch request pulls data from the API, then displays spell names, descriptions, and spell names are also clickable links that which lead to more spell details.

 ## Project requirements met:
 1. Uses a free API, no key necessary
 2. Runs on a single page
 3. At least 3 unique event listeners:
     - **DOMContentLoaded:** All code is built within the DOM content loaded event listener to ensure everything happens after DOM content is loaded.
-    - **submit:** There are 2 submit forms; one for users to submit their name, which displays a personalized greeting, and another one where they can search for spells.
+    - **submit:** There are 2 submit forms; one for users to submit their name, which displays a personalized greeting, and another one where they can search for spells, which returns spell names and descriptions.
     - **mouseover:** An alert pops up on cat image mouseover.
     - **click:** When the "fire" button is clicked, an image of fire displays for 2 seconds.
 4. Array iteration to manipulate API data:
-    - forEach is used to display the API data on the webpage by creating, appending, and adding innerHTML to elements.
+    - forEach is used to display the fetched data on the webpage by creating, appending, and adding innerHTML to elements.
 5. DRY code; no repetitive or redundant code.

 ## Image Resource (free): https://www.pexels.com/